 Hash and Partition (HP)

-variant = Hash(UserID + ExperimentID) % 100if variant < 50: return "Control"else: return "Treatment"- Does not require state storage
+variant = Hash(UserID + ExperimentID) % 100if variant < 50: return "Control"else: return "Treatment"- Does not require a separate state store for assignment

 Pseudorandom with Caching (PwC)

-Generating a random number and then caching the result for the user.
+Pick a random variant once, then cache the result for later requests.

 - Requires additional storage